prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

 ### 5.3 Embedded Document Viewer

-To ensure the software is self-contained (useful for offline lab computers), PICA includes an in-app viewer for project documentation, including this User Manual, the License, and the Changelog.
+To ensure the software is self-contained (useful for offline lab computers), PICA includes an in-app viewer for project documentation, including this User Manual, the Instrument Manuals List, the License, and the Changelog.

 ### 5.4 Measurement Module Interface